bahmutov/bending-angular-rules/README.md

 * `step-0` - the initial static HTML5 boilerplate with a list of names
 * `step-1` - simple Angular application showing a list of names
 * `step-2` - adding the entered new name
+* `step-3` - dynamically extend a method on the scope

 ## Start